AaronTraas/Notes/Recipes/Untested/Sangria.md

 3. Mix in fruits.
 Refrigerate at least 8 hours, I like to do it overnight for 12+.
 It will remain good to drink for a couple days after mixing.

-Serving:

-Serve in a wine glass with ice.
+4. Serve in wine glass with ice

-Optional extras:
+## Optional extras:

-Add more ice to the pitcher a few minutes before serving, to chill it below refrigerator temp.
+- Add more ice to the pitcher a few minutes before serving, to chill it below refrigerator temp.
-Add a dash of sprite on top to make it fizzly without changing the flavor much, if your patrons enjoy that sort of thing.
+- Add a dash of sprite on top to make it fizzly without changing the flavor much, if your patrons enjoy that sort of thing.
-Add a fresh orange slice to each glass if you want it to look fancy.
+- Add a fresh orange slice to each glass if you want it to look fancy.

-This makes the equivalent of about 3 wine bottles' worth of alcohol, so you can estimate your needs and scale it based on that.
+---

+## Notes:

+- *Wine:* traditionally it should be a Spanish wine, but I find it doesn't make a big difference.
+I use cheap Carbernets and/or red blends.

+- *Brandy:* depending on how strong you want it.
+Traditionally it should be a Spanish brandy, but a good one is hard to find in the US, a cognac may work as a substitute.
+Nothing too fancy, you just want a decent one that does not taste like rubbing alcohol, as I find many cheap American brands do.
+Something reasonably smooth with some flavor to it.
+I use [Osborne Solera Veterano](https://www.wine-searcher.com/find/osborne+veterano+solera+brandy+andalucia+spain/1/usa-7065-200), which can be difficult to find.

+- *Orange juice:* Careful with the volume, you want to taste the orange without it overpowering the alcohol.
+Amount you use will depend on amounts/strength of flavor of your alcohol.

+- *Brown sugar:* to taste.
+Maybe more if you want to mellow out the alcohol flavor a bit.

+- *Fruits:* amounts are flexible, will not have a dramatic effect on flavor, just keep adding them until the liquid mix looks about half full of fruit